About

 Copyright Statement

-The contents of these web pages are copyrighted under Act No. 618/2003 Bull. of the Slovak Republic, as amended by later Acts.
-If it is not stated otherwise, it is possible to view, print and copy the contents of these pages, but exclusively for non-profit and research purposes.
+The content of this website is protected by copyright according to Act No. 618/2003 Bull. of the Slovak Republic, as amended by later Acts.
+Unless otherwise stated, it is possible to view, print and copy the contents of these pages, but only for non-profit and research purposes.

-It is not permitted to take away any copyright-related information included in the materials that one prints or downloads.
-The papers in the Spirituality Studies Journal can be used under the condition of correct citation in accordance with the license CC BY-NC-ND 4.0.
+It is not allowed to remove any copyright-related information from the printed or downloaded materials.
+The articles in the Spirituality Studies journal may be used provided that they are properly cited in accordance with the license CC BY-NC-ND 4.0.

 Privacy Policy